 6. Avoid Fees and Penalties

 Are you interested in more information on how your 401(k) can be a significant source of income in retirement?
-If so, contact a qualified financial advisor that can help you.
+If so, contact a qualified financial advisor who can help you.